mrp089/simvascular.github.io/documentation/modeling/level_set/readme.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

-<font color="red">**HELPFUL HINT:** </font> You want the spacing between locations to be sufficient to capture the curvature and other changes in the vessel.
+<font color="red"><strong>HELPFUL HINT:</strong></font> You want the spacing between locations to be sufficient to capture the curvature and other changes in the vessel.
 If the vessel is relatively straight, as is the case in this the abdominal aorta for this dataset, you can space the segmentations relatively far apart.